rehierl/html-outliner-spec/issue-associations-notes.md

 "This section begins with, or just after the starting tag of the referenced element".

-NOTE - I do not consider this connection to define a two-way relationship - i.e.
-I do not implement an `Element` property that implements the other direction (from an element towards a section object) which refers to the same relationship.
+I do not consider this connection to define a two-way relationship - i.e. I do not implement an `Element` property that implements the other direction (from an element towards a section object) which refers to the same relationship.

 To understand why this property has its use, recall the paragraph related to interactive tables of contents (TOCs).
-In order to support those, it must be possible to forward the user to the beginning of a section if the corresponding entry was selected - i.e. `heading.section.startingElement`.
+In order to support those, it must be possible to scroll a page to the beginning of a section, if the corresponding entry was selected - e.g. `heading.section.startingElement.scrollIntoView()`.

-**TODO** - Is this property absolutely necessary? -
-Is there any other way to jump to the beginning of a section? - Like `section.firstInnerNode`? -
-`firstInnerNode` could be a non-element node. -
-Is it possible to jump to a non-element node?
+NOTE - This property is necessary because the first inner node of a section could be a non-element text node.
+Firefox does define a `Element.scrollIntoView()` method which can be used to jump to the beginning of a section.
+There does not seem to be a similar method for the `Node` type.

 <!-- ======================================================================= -->
 <h3 id="create-section">"create a new section"</h3>